mikaylasullivan/learning-journal/learningmarkdown.md

 ## What is Markdown?

 Today we learned all about Markdown and how to use it on Github.
 Markdown is a tool used to easily format webpages.
 I was honeslty surprised at how easy it is to use, once you get the hang of it!
-It allows you to do simple formating to your text and easily add some style to the conent on your page.
+It allows you to do simple formating to your text and easily add some style to the content on your page.

-Markdown is used to create pages on Github and write the content for each page.
+Markdown is used to create pages on Github and allows you to write the content for each page.

 ## A few reminders: